A False Sense of Security: No Official Oversight in the Pet Industry

 There are so many ways that this could have been prevented, with regulation in this industry at the top of the list.
 You can quite literally wake up one day and decide that you want to be a dog walker or a petsitter or a dog trainer or a doggy daycare owner without any requirements that you know anything about dog behavior or even about dogs, for that matter.
 Sometimes this works out and people have the gift of communication with another species without doing that species harm.
 Those gifted people learn more every day and they manage to create a quality business that provides quality service.
 They then join trade organizations and get business insurance and they become models of the field that others aspire too.

 Then there are others that muddle along well enough in most circumstances without causing too many problems for the dogs in their care, until one day someone speaks up, be it an employee or a client whose dog was harmed.
 Even in those instances when a dog is harmed because of careless handling, such as groomers that keep a dog in a choke-hold or trainers who have caused dogs to die while in their care or in this most recent instance of the daycare employee, there is often very little in the way of legal punishment.
-In this case, two of the three charges were dropped and the employee (who is the owner’s son), got a mere $200.00 fine.
+In this case, two of the three charges were dropped and the employee (who is the owner’s son so not banished from the business!), got a mere $200.00 fine.

-Other so-called professionals who have been charged in similar instances receive varying punishments, but in cases where a dog has died because of carelessness and lack of knowledge, no amount of judgment against the offending party can bring the dog back.
-Dog parents owe it to their dogs to do their research on who they entrust with their dog’s care.
+Other so-called professionals, who have been charged in similar instances, receive varying punishments, but in cases where a dog has died because of carelessness and lack of knowledge, no amount of judgment against the offending party can bring the dog back.
+Dog parents owe it to their dogs to do their research with who they entrust with their dog’s care.

 But research isn’t enough.
 In the case of the local doggy day care, I did my research.
 That facility was on my short list of recommended kennels and daycares because my friends own the training business that rent space for classes.
 My friends pride themselves on their modern rewards-based approach to dog behavior and they were comfortable with the staff there, so I was comfortable.
 Unfortunately, no one can guess what lies inside of someone’s brain at all times.